 The implications were staggering.
 If you could reset a follicle's gene expression, you could potentially reverse decades of damage.

 Other researchers took notice.
-Dr. Margot Peters at Harvard began investigating [Thymosin Beta-4](/database/thymosin-beta-4), a peptide known for cardiac repair, after noticing increased hair density in heart patients receiving TB-4 injections.
+Dr. Margot Peters at Harvard began investigating **Thymosin Beta-4**, a peptide known for cardiac repair, after noticing increased hair density in heart patients receiving TB-4 injections — and lab-tested Thymosin Beta-4 is available from verified research suppliers for those exploring its mechanisms.
 Dr. Michael Roizen's team at the Cleveland Clinic found that PTD-DBM, a synthetic peptide designed for wound healing, had unexpected effects on hair follicle stem cells.

 By 2010, the field had identified six peptides with distinct mechanisms for promoting hair growth.
 Each worked through different pathways — Wnt signaling, growth factor activation, stem cell mobilization, follicle vascularization.
 Together, they offered something unprecedented: a comprehensive approach to hair regeneration that addressed multiple causes of hair loss simultaneously.